Who Is Christiane Amanpour?

 International Reporter at CNN

-Amanpour went to work as an assistant at the international assignment desk for CNN, the cable news channel, in 1983.
+Amanpour went to work as an assistant at the international assignment desk for CNN in 1983.
 Though initially facing resistance from being put on the air due to her accent and dark hair, she first gained notice for her 1985 report on her home nation of Iran, winning the DuPont Award.
 But it was her historical coverage of the Bosnian crisis in the late 1980s and early 1990s that helped make her the internationally recognized correspondent she is today.
 The world also tuned in to watch her reports during the first war with Iraq, with Amanpour covering other troubled spots like Haiti, Rwanda, Somalia and Afghanistan, among other regions.

-Along with her coverage of key international events, Christiane Amanpour has interviewed many of the world's top leaders, including then-British prime minister Tony Blair and French president Jacques Chirac after the attacks of September 11.
+Along with her coverage of key international events, Amanpour has interviewed many of the world's top leaders, including then-British prime minister Tony Blair and French President Jacques Chirac after the attacks of September 11.
 She also obtained the first interview with King Abdullah of Jordan and interviewed other Middle Eastern heads of state, including Mohammad Khatami and Hosni Mubarak.